High Holy Days

 There is no cost to attend, however advance registration is required.

-For security purposes, tickets and IDs will be checked at the door.
+For security purposes, IDs will be checked at the door.

 If you prefer: